 Additionally, its not just mini eggs.
 Indeed Maltesers and Smarties are other small spherical chocolate with the potential to be a choking hazard for very small children.

-Eight simple steps to minimise the risk of danger of children choking
+Eight simple steps to minimise the risk of children choking

 Here are eight common sense rules to follow to keep your family safe this Easter: